aethrvmn/1d-RandAFHeisenberg-SDRG/README.md

 # Bachelor Thesis Project

-This code is models the RG transformation for the 1d Random Antiferromagnetic Heisenberg Quantum Spin Chain.
+This code models the RG transformation for the 1d Random Antiferromagnetic Heisenberg Quantum Spin Chain.